0day1day/FilePI/README.md

+#This is a Fork
+This is a fork of the original NeoPI that I developed with Scott Behrens.
+See the original here: https://github.com/Neohapsis/NeoPI

+I'm continuing development here to pre-clude any liability issues for the projects original account.

 #What is NeoPI?
 NeoPI is a Python script that uses a variety of statistical methods to detect obfuscated and encrypted content within text/script files.
 The intended purpose of NeoPI is to aid in the detection of hidden web shell code.
 The development focus of NeoPI was creating a tool that could be used in conjunction with other established detection methods such as Linux Malware Detect or traditional signature/keyword based searches.